exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 ### Recognmended Theory Taus (Pre-9k+)

-Before you reach 9k, these are the recognmended values for each theory.
+Before you reach 9k, these are the recommended values for each theory.
 You may not hit the values, but work on getting these theories up to these values later.
 This list is in order of priority.
 1. Theory 2 - up to e300-e350